keboola/serverless-demo-app/README.md

 ### Code style

 - We expect compliance with enclosed ESLint rules based on `airbnb-base` code style.
-- It is recommended to use [Flow](https://flow.org/) extension for static type checking.
-The setup supports its translation to Javascript using Babel.
 - The repository should have active code quality checking using [Code Climate](https://codeclimate.com/github/keboola/serverless-demo-app) service.
 Enclosed config utilizes `eslint`, `duplication` and `fixme` engines.

 ### Files structure